Stress in Sales? Combat It With 10 Actionable Tips

 For Rachel, this has meant journaling:

-Mindfulness techniques like meditation or deep breathing help create mental space, making staying calm in high-pressure situations easier.
+Mindfulness techniques like meditation or deep breathing create mental space, making it easier to stay calm in high-pressure situations.

 Key actions: